Work Programme

 Procedure

 The work programme is drawn up after conferring with various departments and consulting with groups within the Health Council.
-The Minister of Health, Welfare and Sport then adopts the final work programme and submits it to the States General on the third Tuesday of September (Budget Day).
+The Minister of Health, Welfare and Sports then adopts the final work programme and submits it to the States General on the third Tuesday of September (Budget Day).
 This procedure has been laid down in the Advisory Bodies Framework Act.

 Funds and clients

 The Health Council is fully financed by the Dutch government.
-The Council is allocated a budget that consists of contributions from the Ministry of Health, Welfare and Sport; the Ministry of Infrastructure and Water Management; the Ministry of Agriculture, Nature and Food Quality; and the Ministry of Social Affairs and Employment, as well as incidental contributions from other ministries.
+The Council is allocated a budget that consists of contributions from the Ministry of Health, Welfare and Sports; the Ministry of Infrastructure and Water Management; the Ministry of Agriculture, Nature and Food Quality; and the Ministry of Social Affairs and Employment, as well as incidental contributions from other ministries.